What is Recitation?

 “Cultivating the spirit and the inner man toward a virtuous and hopeful orientation toward life and society using timeless truth and documents which will produce theological anchors, hope, and guidance for life.”

 Think back to your early education.
 Did you memorize the pledge of allegiance?
 God Bless America?
 Home on the Range?
 Any poetry?
 Bible verses?
 Many of us can recall educational days when memorizing quality material was a part of each morning.
 This and more is what we are returning to in what we at Coventry affectionately call “Recitation.”

-Recitation is a strategic 10 minute period that begins the Grammar school day.
+Led by Mrs. Barton and Mrs. Brown, recitation is a strategic 10 minute period that begins the Grammar school day.
 During this time two objectives are being accomplished.
 First, we are specifically training the brain to retain by reciting memorized material.
+(See the importance of memorization as a part of a classical educational philosophy by clicking on this link.)
 A certain body of material is worked with each week and month, being recited over and over again until it is mastered and has automatic recall at a prompting by the leader.
-The second objective is to impart a body of quality content – poems, wise sayings, historical monologues hymns etc. – which we believe should be a part of every child’s education.
+The second objective is to impart a body of quality content – poems, wise sayings, historical monologues, hymns etc. – which we believe should be a part of every child’s education.

 The material covered in recitation also serves to support and complement that which is learned and memorized in the classroom.
 Recitation is a rich and living experience which we are privileged to lead!